-What Do Reservation and Transportation Ticket Agent or Travel Clerk Do?
+What Does it Take to Be a Reservation and Transportation Ticket Agent or Travel Clerk?

 Job Description & Duties Make and confirm reservations for transportation or lodging, or sell transportation tickets.
 May check baggage and direct passengers to designated concourse, pier, or track; deliver tickets, contact individuals and groups to inform them of package tours; or provide tourists with travel or transportation information.

-Daily Life Of a Reservation & Transportation Ticket Agent or Travel Clerk
+List of Reservation & Transportation Ticket Agent or Travel Clerk Job Duties

 - Inform clients of essential travel information, such as travel times, transportation connections, or medical and visa requirements.